automatedchemistry/chemunited-docs/docs/protocols/script_editor.md

 appends the corresponding Python call to the method currently open in the editor.

 In the example below, the script sends a command to pump `"pump A"` to infuse 5 mL at 20 mL/min.
-After sending the command, the script waits 1 second and then continues to the next line.
-Note that the command does not wait for pump feedback, because `wait_feedback_status=False`.
+After sending the command, the platform automatically waits until the pump reports idle before continuing to the next line.

 ```python
 ...